Robert Hugh Daniel

-Robert Hugh Daniel was born on September 1, 1906 in Anderson, South Carolina.
-He was the Chairman and Chief Executive Officer of Daniel International Corporation which he founded, along with his brother, in 1934.
-Daniel International, headquartered in Greenville, South Carolina and Birmingham, Alabama, grew to become one of the largest construction and engineering firms in the world.
+Robert Hugh Daniel (September 1, 1906 - October 27, 1983) was the chairman and chief executive officer of Daniel International Corporation which he founded, along with his brother, in 1934.
+Daniel International, headquartered in Greenville, South Carolina, and Birmingham, Alabama, grew to become one of the largest construction and engineering firms in the world.
 In 1977 Daniel International was acquired by Fluor Corporation.
 He was also the founder of the Daniel Foundation of Alabama, which is one of the largest charitable foundations in Alabama.
 Daniel and his wife lived in Mountain Brook, Alabama.
-Hugh died on October 27, 1983 in Birmingham.
+Hugh died on October 27, 1983, in Birmingham.

 Personal life

 R. Hugh Daniel attended The Citadel, The Military College of South Carolina in Charleston in the class of 1929, there he played on the varsity football and basketball team and was also the editor of the college newspaper, The Bulldog.
 After college, he was a Lieutenant Commander in the United States Navy.
 After his duties were finished in the Navy, he then became very successful in the construction business in Alabama and was also widely recognized for his philanthropic endeavors.
 He died on October 27, 1983.
-During his life Daniel was involved in the Kiwanis Club of Birmingham, The Birmingham Chamber of Commerce, the Canterbury Methodist Church, he was a member of the Birmingham Country Club, The Mountain Brook Club, the Relay House, and the Chi Psi Fraternity.
+During his life Daniel was involved in the Kiwanis Club of Birmingham, The Birmingham Chamber of Commerce, the Canterbury Methodist Church, he was a member of the Birmingham Country Club, The Mountain Brook Club, the Relay House, and the Chi Psi fraternity.

+In 1954, Daniel cofounded the pro-segregation American States' Rights Association.